 Our Angels Landing Zion Hike In Winter

-The only downside is how cold the water is going to be inside The Narrows in Winter.
-You will have to buy the ‘dry pants’ package from Zion Outfitter or similar outfitter in Springdale.
+The only downside to hiking The Narrows in winter is how cold the water is going to be throughout.
+You will have to rent the dry pants package from Zion Outfitter or similar outfitter in Springdale.

 Our Hike Up The Narrows

-We hired the dry pants package and needed it in October, so you definitely need it in December, January or February.
+We hired the dry pants package and needed it in October, so you definitely need it if you visit Zion in December, January or February.